spilliton/luft-balloon-jquery-testing/README.md

 ### Trigger actions and wait with t.after()

-To ensure that event handlers have been setup properly by your javascript, you often need to trigger some action and then make an assertion after the event code has occurred.
-To do this, you may nest t.after callbacks inside of your tests.
+To ensure that event handlers have been setup properly by your javascript, you often need to trigger some action, then make an assertion after the event code has occurred.
+To do this, you may nest t.after() callbacks inside of your tests.

 ``` javascript
 luft.test("/products", 'ajax load more button', 2000, function(t){